 This oversight is a serious mistake.
 The sexual segregation of work in the capitalist mode of production is directly related to the temporality of a woman’s life: as the bearer of children, the main source of their nourish ment at young ages (breastfeeding), and their primary caretakers through puberty.
-Over the long history of capitalism, women’s participation in the labor market has followed a distinct ‘M-shaped’ curve.
+Over the long history of capitalism, women’s participation in the labor market has followed a distinct ‘M-shaped’ curve10.
 Participation rises rapidly as women enter adulthood, then drops as women enter their late 20s and early 30s.
 Participation slowly rises again as women enter their late 40s before dropping off at retirement ages.
 The reasons for this pattern are well known.
 Young women look for full-time work, but with the expectation that they will either stop working or work part-time when they have children.
 When women enter childbearing years, their participation in the labor force declines.
 Women who continue to work while their children are young are among the poorer proletarians and are super-exploited: unmarried mothers, widows and divorcées, or women whose husbands’ incomes are low or unreliable.
-As children get older, more and more women return to the labor market (or move to full-time work), but at a distinct disadvantage in terms of skills and length of employment, at least as compared to the men with whom they compete for jobs.
+As children get older, more and more women return to the labor market (or move to full-time work), but at a distinct disadvantage in terms of skills and length of employment, at least as compared to the men with whom they compete for jobs11.

 For all these reasons, capitalist economies have always had a special ‘place’ for women workers, as workers either not expected to remain on the job for very long or else as older, late entrants or re-entrants into the labor force.
 Beyond that, women form an important component of what Marx calls the ‘latent’ reserve army of labor, expected to enter and leaving the workforce according to the cyclical needs of the capitalist enterprises.
 The existence of a distinctive place for women in the labor force then reinforces a society-wide commitment to and ideology about women’s natural place, both in the home and at work.
 Even when both men and women work, men typically (at least until recently) earn higher wages and work longer hours outside the home.
-There thus remains a strong pressure on women, insofar as they are materially dependent on their husbands, to accept their subordination: to not ‘push too hard’ on questions of the sexual division of labor within the home.
+There thus remains a strong pressure on women, insofar as they are materially dependent on their husbands, to accept their subordination: to not ‘push too hard’12 on questions of the sexual division of labor within the home.
 Historically, this pressure was compounded by the fact that women were, until after World War II, de facto if not de jure excluded from many forms of property ownership, making them reliant on men as mediators of their relation to capital.
 Therefore, women did not possess the juridical freedoms that male proletarians won for themselves – and not for their women.
 Women were not truly ‘free’ labor in relation to the market and the state, as were their male counterparts.198

 II.
 The Destruction of the Category ‘Woman’ Though